Revised Date: May 2, 2022

 Protection of Personal Information

-Nevertheless, NC State cannot guarantee these safeguards will protect any personal information that you provide.
-Although the University will use its best efforts to protect this information from unlawful access or disclosure, providing personal information to the University is at your own risk.
+Nevertheless, NC State cannot guarantee these safeguards will protect any personal information that you provide, and providing personal information to the University is at your own risk.

 Public Record Disclosure Requirements